chanzuckerberg/czLandscapingTk/CONTRIBUTING.md

 # How to contribute

 IMPORTANT: This is primarily a vehicle for distributing tools developed within the CZI technical group to the community to be used in trainings or in an ad-hoc manner by interested third parties.
 This is _intended to provide a lightweight mechanism of code dissemination to facilitate direct interaction with our stakeholders_.

 Contributions are welcome but would likely be best handled through direct contact with a CZI team member.

-Please contact Donghui Li at dli@chanzuckerberg.com for more information and coordination.
+If you would like to contact us, please contact Donghui Li at dli@chanzuckerberg.com for more information and coordination.

 ## Did you find a bug?